-NetBackup Deployment Insights is a command-line tool that can gather backup size data and create a licensing report.
-The netbackup deployment insights command generates a Microsoft Excel spreadsheet to review.
+NetBackup Deployment Insights is a command-line tool that can gather protected data size and create a licensing report.
+The netbackup_deployment_insights command generates a Microsoft Excel spreadsheet to review.
 In NetBackup 8.1.2 and later, the tool automatically gathers backup size data.